Here’s why you might need CMR insurance

 In the world of shipping and logistics, smooth operations and secure deliveries are essential for success.

-If you’re a UK courier or haulier, and want to start taking loads to and from the EU and beyond, CMR insurance is key to safeguarding loads during transit, offering peace of mind and financial protection for both you and your customers.
+If you’re a UK courier and want to start taking loads to and from the EU and beyond, CMR insurance is key to safeguarding loads during transit, offering peace of mind and financial protection for both you and your customers.

 So what is CMR insurance?

-CMR insurance, or International Carriage of Goods by Road insurance, is a type of coverage specifically designed to protect goods being transported across international borders by road.
+CMR, or International Carriage of Goods by Road insurance, is a type of coverage specifically designed to protect goods being transported across international borders by road.

 It’s named after the CMR Convention, an international agreement that outlines the rights and responsibilities of parties involved in road transportation.